abinet/CICD-Demo-Infrastructure/readme.md

 - switch to the argocd dashboard and check the new application `example-app`
 - https://argo-cd.rd.localhost/applications/argocd/example-app
 - trigger the sync manually one time and simply `synchronize`
+- you can enable auto sync to not always have to click `synchronize`
 - demonstrate a change:
   - commit a change within the deploy git
   - e.g. change the tag version of the image to the current one
   - file: `deploy.yaml`
-  - line: `image: registry.rd.localhost/piotr-cicd/sample-spring-kotlin:1.5.2`
+  - line: `image: registry.rd.localhost/piotr-cicd/sample-spring-kotlin:1.5.3`
+  - switch back to the dashboard and synchronize again
+  - a new revision of the deployment will be applied (blue-green)

-## check final microservice api
+## check and show the final microservice api
 - when argocd finished syncing the resources (deployment, service and ingress)
 - check the api with a simple get request through the browser
 - https://example-app.rd.localhost/persons
-- should return a lot of persons
+- should return a lot of persons as json payload